Spread the love

 3 Chord Songs With The Same Chords Throughout

-Radiohead’s “High and Dry” uses just the same chords throughout: F#m11, the Asus chord which is just an Em on the D and G strings, and E-E. The rhythm changes slightly on the verse, but it’s mostly the same progression throughout.
+Radiohead’s “High and Dry” uses just the same chords throughout F#m11, the Asus chord which is just an Em on the D and G strings, and E-E. The rhythm changes slightly in the verse, but it’s mostly the same progression throughout.
 However, the beginning bit is a little tricky.

-The second of our 3 chord songs with the same chords throughout is “Sweet home Alabama” from Lynyrd Skynyrd which is also the same as “Werewolves of London” by Warren Zevon who’s music was popularised by Linda Ronstadt in the Seventies and also Kid Rocks song “All Summer Long” from 2008.
+The second of our 3 chord songs with the same chords throughout is “Sweet Home Alabama” by Lynyrd Skynyrd which is also the same as “Werewolves of London” by Warren Zevon whose music was popularised by Linda Ronstadt in the Seventies and Kid Rocks song “All Summer Long” from 2008.

 4 Chord Songs with the same chords throughout

-How can you do a piece on 4 chord songs with the same chords throughout without mentioning the song written and preformed by Bob Dylan and covered by Hendrix “All along the Watchtower” uses a 4 chord progression of Am – G – F – G since the G chord is repeated it’s a 4 chord song with just 3 chords in a way so it’s one of the best songs to learn to help develop rhythm.
-Here is an interesting cover of “All along the Watchtower with Chords” and Harmonica from a YouTuber called Bob Tullip
+How can you do a piece on 4 chord songs with the same chords throughout without mentioning the song written and preformed by Bob Dylan and covered by Hendrix “All Along the Watchtower” which uses a 4 chord progression of Am – G – F – G since the G chord is repeated it’s a 4 chord song with just 3 chords in a way so it’s one of the best songs to learn to help develop a rhythm.
+Here is an interesting cover of “All Along the Watchtower with Chords” and Harmonica from a YouTuber called Bob Tullip

-What are your favourite songs with the same chords throughout?
+What are your favorite songs with the same chords throughout?